Tyler-Toro/WOW-Project/README.md

-# WOW-Project
+# Escaping Toro Sanctum
 Our game is called Escaping Toro Sanctum(ETS).
 It was worked on by Tyler Toro, Lavonte Carter, and Leo Redko.
-It is a text-based adventure game that lets the user choose his own path.
+It is a text-based adventure game that lets the user choose their own path.

+(premise of the game)

-## Escaping Toro Sanctum
+## How to run and install Escaping Toro Sanctum

+For the purposes of running the game successfully, makes sure to clone this repository into a clean directory.
+All files should be saved into this folder to function properly.
+All the code is written in Python version 3.9.4 and can be ran through a local terminal, all python libraries/modules listed below must be installed for Escaping Toro Sanctum to be ran *(except pytest)*.

+## Main Branch Files

+### Escaping_Toro_Sanctum.py
+This is the main game file.
+Please run this file to ***start*** the game.

+### ETS_intro.py
+This is the backstory and introduction to the game

+### ETS_functions.py
+This file holds the functions that let the game run properly

+### ETS_rooms.py
+This large file is comprised of game locations and puzzles

+### functions_test.py
+This file is soley for unit testing purposes and is not utilized to run ETS

+## External Libraries

-We used the following libraries in our project: Numpy,Sys,Time,Colorama,OS
+We used the following **libraries** in our project:
+- Numpy
+    Used to randomize puzzle output to ensure each game experience is unique
+- Sys
+    Used to manipulate the python environment
+- Time
+    Used to manipulate speed of text output and delays to the terminal
+- Colorama
+    Used to change character color via the terminal
+- OS
+    Used to create paths and use functions with the current operating system

+- Pytest *unit testing code/functions*
+    - Builtins
+        To gain access to built-in modules or when working with similiarly named functions
+    - Mock
+        Used to simulate user input in a test environment

-Below is a diagram of our main branch which is our Game Architecture.
+### Below is a diagram of our main branch which is our Game File Architecture.

 ![ETS - Game Architecture](https://user-images.githubusercontent.com/78003415/115936886-744fbe00-a464-11eb-9387-94eed2140ec6.png)

+### Below is a flow chart of the game storyline.